riconaef/Capstone-Project/README.md

 The analysis is separated into two jupyter notebook files:

-Part1: Unsupervised learning.ipynb
+- Part1: Unsupervised learning.ipynb

-Part2: Supervised learning.ipynb

   The first file involves the Investigation/Cleaning of the data and the Unsupervised Learning steps.

+- Part2: Supervised learning.ipynb

   The second file describes the Supervised Learning procedure and prepares the file for the kaggle competition.

 ## Results<a name="results"></a>